Top 25 best free games to play on your iPhone, iPad or Android Phone in 2022 - Updated

 Rainmaker - The Beautiful Flood

-Rainmaker - The Beautiful Flood is a minimalistic puzzler game that's incredibly pretty.
+Rainmaker - The Beautiful Flood is a minimalistic puzzle game that's incredibly pretty.
 Each level will see you guide a bubble to a door and it won't do much in the way of hand-holding either.
 Whenever new elements are introduced you'll need to work out how best to use them.Download Rainmaker - The Beautiful Flood for iOS or Android

-Innersloth's now iconic title Among Us was about to become a footnote in the company's history after three years of middling performance when, with the announcement of a sequel, interest in the first title suddenly surged.
+Innersloth's now-iconic title Among Us was about to become a footnote in the company's history after three years of middling performance when, with the announcement of a sequel, interest in the first title suddenly surged.
 While the PC version of the game costs, albeit a rather affordable 3.99, the mobile version is completely free to play.

-For those of you who don't know about how the game works, much like Mafia/Werewolf or many Space Station 13 modes, there are a bunch of human players placed in a situation who must work together to identify the imposter among them.
+For those of you who don't know about how it works, much like Mafia/Werewolf or many Space Station 13 modes, there are a bunch of human players placed in a situation who must work together to identify the imposter among them.
 Among Us is lauded due to its accessibility and ease of play, but for us, it's the mini-game tasks that really make it stand out from the competition - that and the silly execution animations.

 Monolisk is a beautiful-looking action RPG where players can create their own levels for others to try and beat.
 It was recently updated to introduce a whole range of new cards for inventing your own stages.
 It's also had a host of UI improvements that makes finding the best levels much easier.Download Monolisk for iOS or Android